 Being in the now, appreciating life, and showing kindness to others is the key.
-Taking time to acknowledge people during the day is a powerful way to create positive energy, which will spread in waves from one person to the next.
-It sounds very simple and it has been heard before, but how often is it actually done?
+When we take the time to acknowledge people during the day, we create positive energy in a powerful way.
+This spreads in waves from one person to the next.
+It sounds very simple, and it has been heard before, but how often is it actually done?

 I had once a job that required me to speak on the phone, assisting people in resolving computer software issues.
 In effort to stall for a few moments, while I waited for the necessary web applications to load, I would announce myself and then ask the person, how are you today?
 This gave me time load the appropriate screen on my computer while they answered.
 By the time we had finished our greetings and inquiries, I was ready to begin the troubleshooting process.